 Warning: LuxArm is a wellness device to support proper joint alignment, to facilitate therapeutic stretch and to mitigate the negative side effects of a complex arm injury.
 The LuxArm can be worn any time the user is out of bed and as tolerated or as recommended by the therapist/doctor.
 It is NOT recommended that the belt be worn lying down; however, the forearm component can be separated from the belt and used as a night time wrist/hand splint as needed.
 The LuxArm should not be worn in the shower.

-Manufacturing Information: LuxArm is made in the United States of America exclusively for Active Arm Supports.
+Manufacturing Information: LuxArm is made in the USA exclusively for Active Arm Supports at 7481 Hygiene Rd, Longmont, CO 80503.